anoma/namada/documentation/specs/src/economics/public-goods-funding.md

   - Further, if at least $\frac{2}{3}$ of voting power voted on the proposal, and the proposal was rejected, the Steward is removed from the set of stewards.

-The PGF council should be able to make both retroactive and continuous public funding transactions.
-Retroactive public funding transactions should be straightforward and implement no additional logic to a normal transfer.
+The PGF Stewards should be able to propose both retroactive and continuous public funding transactions.
+Retroactive public funding transactions are straightforward and implement no additional logic to a normal transfer.

-However, for continuous PGF (cPGF), the council should be able to submit a one time transaction which indicates the recipient addresses that should be eligble for receiveing cPGF.
+However, for continuous PGF (cPGF), the Stewards should be able to submit a one time transaction which indicates the recipient addresses that should be eligble for receiveing cPGF.

-The following data is attached to the PGF transaction and will allow the council to decide which projects will be continously funded.
-Each tuple represent the address and the respective amount of NAM that the recipient will receive every epoch.
+The following data is attached to the PGF transaction and will allow the Stewards to represent the projects they wish to be continously funded.
+Each tuple represent the address of the recipient and the respective amount of NAM that the recipient will receive every epoch.

 ```rust
 struct cPgfRecipients {